best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

     assert_frame_equal(expected_output, actual_output)
 ```

-Using  minimal and general data in the test has made it clearer what is being tested.
+Using  minimal and general data in the test has made it clearer what is being tested, and also avoids any unnecessary disclosure.
 In this case our function is very generic, so our test doesn't need to know the names of real columns in our data or even have similar values in the data.
 The test data are focussed on testing specific, realistic cases.
 This makes it easy to see that this function works correctly with positive, negative and zero values.